Zoning Ordinance Rewrite & Comprehensive Map Amendment

 Drafting

-Zoning Ordinance Rewrite & Comprehensive Map Amendment is currently at this stageDevelop zoning code language, public review
+Zoning Ordinance Rewrite & Comprehensive Map Amendment has finished this stageDevelop zoning code language, public review

 2025